ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 This message is called the Client's report.
 It consists of the task ID, report metadata, the "public share" output by the VDAF's input-distribution algorithm, and the encrypted input share of each of the Aggregators.
+(Note that the public share might be empty, depending on the VDAF.
+For example, Prio3 has an empty public share, but Poplar1 does not.
+See {{!VDAF}}.)
+The header consists of the task ID and report "metadata".
 The metadata consists of the following fields:

 * A timestamp representing the time at which the report was generated.
   Specifically, the `time` field is set to the number of seconds elapsed since